A Spectroscopic Search for Optical Emission Lines from Dark Matter Decay: Computation of dark matter emissivity

-This is a very small emissivity, likely undetectable in terrestrial experiments.
-For instance, given the dark matter density of $\sim 10^{-25}\,\rm g/\rm cm^{3}$ in our solar system \citep{DM_Solar}, the emissivity of dark matter decay is at a level of $10^{-12}$ photons per second per cubic meter.
+Aside from the specific particle model, generally, $\epsilon_{\rm DM} \sim 10^{-5}\, \rm ergs/\rm s/\rm g$ is a very small emissivity, likely undetectable in terrestrial experiments.
+For instance, given the dark matter density of $\sim 10^{-25}\,\rm g/\rm cm^{3}$ in our solar system \citep{DM_Solar}, the emissivity of dark matter decay is at a level of $10^{-13}$ photons per second per cubic meter.

-When integrating along the line of sight to find the total mass of dark matter contributing to luminosity, it is possible to compare our detection limit with the extragalactic background light (EBL).
-For a specific wavelength,